A disciple of Jesus Christ is a student or follower of Jesus who is committed to learning His ways. Becoming a Christian is becoming a disciple.

 At the heart of Christianity is the Gospel (which literally means "good news").

 The Problem: Humanity is separated from God by "sin" (actions or attitudes that fall short of God’s character).
-Sin results in death and condemnation.
+Sin results in eternal death and condemnation (hell).

 The Solution: Jesus Christ, the Son of God, bridged that gap through His life, death, and resurrection.

-The Gift: Relationship with God isn't earned by being "good enough"; it’s a gift received through faith.
+The Gift: Relationship with God isn't earned by being "good enough"; it’s a gift received through genuine faith in Jesus Christ as Savior and Lord.

 2. The "ABC" Steps